Mahatma Gandhi Institute (Mauritius)

-The Mahatma Gandhi Institute (commonly known as MGI), located in Moka on the island of Mauritius, is an educational institution focused of secondary, tertiary and pre-vocational education.
-It also promotes and facilitates research and preservation of cultural heritage and arts.
+The Mahatma Gandhi Institute (commonly known as MGI), located in Moka on the island of Mauritius, is an educational institution that provides secondary, tertiary and pre-vocational education.
+The MGI is equally best known for its tradition of promoting and facilitating the research and preservation of cultural heritage and arts.

 History

-The idea of creating the MGI came up in December 1969.
-Mon Desert Alma Limited, the company which owned the Sugar Estate and the lands nearby, donated an area of land of 31 arpents.
-It was founded in 1970 as a joint venture between the governments of Mauritius and India.
+The inspiration behind the creation of the MGI began in December 1969.
+Mon Desert Alma Limited, the company which owned the Sugar Estate and the lands nearby in Moka, donated a large area of land of 31 arpents.
+The institute was eventually founded in 1970 through a joint venture between the governments of Mauritius and India.
 The foundation stone was laid by Prime Minister of India Indira Gandhi on 3 June 1970.
 Soon afterwards the Legislative Assembly approved the MGI Act on 23 December 1970.
 It was inaugurated on 9 October 1976 by Seewoosagur Ramgoolam and Indira Gandhi, the then Prime Ministers of Mauritius and India respectively.
+The institutional compound eventually went on to have a secondary school on site, two auditoriums, a swimming pool, a vast playground, and various institutions for tertiary education.
 The Mahatma Gandhi Institute Act No. 1970 was later superseded by the MGI Act No.11 of 1982 and MGI Amended Act No. 47 of 2002.

 Education

+As a whole, the MGI system is composed of various institutions that endeavour to provide quality education to a variety of students.